Sure Dividend

 Dividend Analysis

 AGNC has declared monthly dividends of $0.12 per share since April 2020.
-This means AGNC has an annualized payout of $1.44 per share, which equals an extremely high current yield of 15.1% based on the current share price.
+This means that AGNC has an annualized payout of $1.44 per share, which equals an extremely high current yield of 13.8% based on the current share price.

 Source: Investor Presentation

 In fact, we see the payout ratio remaining below 75% of earnings for the foreseeable future.
-If that’s the case, there would be no reason to cut the payout.
+If this proves correct, there will be no reason to cut the payout.

 However, with any mortgage REIT, there is always a significant risk to the payout, and that is something investors should keep in mind, particularly given the volatile behavior of interest rates in recent years.